specklesystems/speckle-docs/user/web.md

 - Viewing your data in our 3D model viewer
 - Managing your account

-When you first visit your speckle server address (e.g. our default [speckle.xyz server](https://speckle.xyz)), you'll be prompted to log in or register to that server.
+When you first visit your speckle server address (e.g. our default [general availibility server](https://app.speckle.systems)), you'll be prompted to log in or register to that server.
 Servers are independent of each other meaning if you are a part of multiple Speckle Servers, you'll need to create a new account for each one.

 ::: tip 🙌 IMPORTANT
 This guide assumes you have a **Speckle Account**.
-If you don't, register on our [free XYZ Speckle server](https://speckle.xyz).
+If you don't, register on our [General Availabilty Speckle server](https://app.speckle.systems).
 :::

 ## Streams